Geometric quantization of Dirac manifolds: Dirac manifolds

 \subsection{Admissible functions}

-A smooth function $f$ on a Dirac manifold $(M, D)$ is said to be admissible if there exists a vector field $X_f\in \mathfrak{X}\,(M)$ such that $(X_f, df)$ is a smooth section of $D$ (see \cite{Cdir90}).
-We note that the vector field $X_f$ is not determined uniquely as exhibited in the next example.
+A smooth function $f$ on a Dirac manifold $(M, D)$ is said to be admissible if there exists a vector field $X_f\in \mathfrak{X}\,(M)$ such that $X_f\oplus df$ is a smooth section of $D$ (see \cite{Cdir90}).
+We note that the vector field $X_f$ is not uniquely determined.
+As easily checked by the case of a Dirac manifold induced by a presymplectic structure (see Example \ref{sec2:example}), $X_f$ is uniquely defined up to elements of $\ker\Omega$.

 \begin{ex} Consider the presymplectic structure $\omega = dx_1\wedge dx_2 + dx_1\wedge dx_4$ on $\mathbb{R}^4$ and a function $f(x_1,x_2,x_3,x_4) = {x_1}^2 + k\,(x_2 + x_4)$ $(k\in\mathbb{R})$.
 Then, vector fields written in the form